michaelkolesidis/emoji-minesweeper/README.md

 The game ends when all safe squares have been opened (**win**) or when a square containing a mine is opened (**loss**).
 If you win, the empty square get filled with happy faces 😄, and if you lose they get filled with sad faces 😵.

-There are **three levels** (beginner, intermediate, and expert) and **six themes** (mine 💣, flower 🌺, mushroom 🍄, bear 🐻, sea 🐙, and Japan 🏯) to choose from.
+There are **three levels** (beginner, intermediate, and expert) and **six themes** (mine 💣, flower 🌺, mushroom 🍄, bear 🐻, surf 🏄, and Japan 🏯) to choose from.

-Lastly, players can choose between light 🌞 and dark 🌛 mode.
+Lastly, players can choose between light ☀️ and dark 🌔 mode.

 ## Documentation